dat3Cph/material/flowJPA/week3/JpaProject.md

 - [US-7] As a user I want to get a list of all postcodes and city names in Denmark
 - [US-8] As a user I want to get all the information about a person (address, hobbies etc.) given a phone number
 - [US-9] As a user I want to be able to do CRUD operations on all JPA entities unless it wouldn't make sense for a given entity.
+- [US-10] As a user I want to see all people on an address with a count on how many hobbies each person has (Use Java Streams for this one)
-- [US-10] … Add more meaningful services of your own choice.
+- [US-11] … Add more meaningful services of your own choice.

 ### Project Requirements

 - [R-1] The project must include the following technologies
     - JPA
     - JPQL
+    - Java Streams API
+    - Java Generics
     - Maven
     - JDK 17^
     - JUnit 5